theirishpenguin/modspace/README.md

 __Note: You only need to define the parent namespace.
 For example, we omit "Shoe" from the initial namespace definition above.__

+You can also use a shortcut syntax that looks more like the nested module syntax in Ruby...

+    require 'modspace'

+    # Define parent namespace
+    Modspace.def_mod('Foo::Bar::Zoo')
+    # Note: This creates the namespace Foo::Bar::Zoo

+    # Same as before, implement the module you want with the methods you want...
+    module Foo::Bar::Zoo::Shoe
+        def some_funct
+            puts "Eek"
+        end
+    end

+All this is quite handle if you are doing functional programming or modular programming in Ruby...

+    require 'modspace'

+    # Define parent namespace
+    Modspace.def_mod('Foo::Bar::Zoo')
+    # Note: This creates the namespace Foo::Bar::Zoo

+    # Same as before, implement the module you want with the methods you want...
+    module Foo::Bar::Zoo::Shoe
+        class << self
+            def some_funct
+                puts "Eek"
+            end
+        end
+    end

+    # Call you neatly scoped module!
+    Foo::Bar::Zoo::Shoe.some_funct
+    # => "Eek"

 For more examples, see the `examples/` directory.